rcdexta/hash19/README.md

 *Hash-19 is as an assassin droid in the Star Wars Universe.
 These are durasteel drones uploaded with only the most archaic kill programs.*

 Ahem..
 Ahem..
 So about this gem itself..
-When I was writing an aggregation API that had to talk to multiple services each with their own REST end-points and when mashing up the JSON payload in a form acceptable to consumer, I ended up writing lot of boiler plate code.
+When I was writing an aggregation API that had to talk to multiple services each with their own REST end-points and JSON schema, when mashing up multiple hashes and transforming it to a structure acceptable to the consumer, I ended up writing lot of boiler plate code.
 I could see patterns and there was clearly scope for optimisation.

 Hash19 is an attempt at offering a DSL to tame the JSON manipulation and help in dealing with common use-cases.
 The features include